Al Capp: Early life and education

 Capp spent five years at Bridgeport High School in Bridgeport, Connecticut, without receiving a diploma.
 He liked to joke about how he failed geometry for nine straight terms.
-His formal training came from a series of art schools in the New England area.
-Attending three of them in rapid succession, the impoverished Capp was thrown out of each for nonpayment of tuition—the Boston Museum School of Fine Arts, the Pennsylvania Academy of Fine Arts, and Designers Art School in Boston—the last before launching his career.
+His formal training came from a series of art schools in the Northeast.
+Attending three of them in rapid succession, the impoverished Capp was thrown out of each for nonpayment of tuition—the Boston Museum School of Fine Arts, the Pennsylvania Academy of the Fine Arts, and Designers Art School in Boston—the last before launching his career.
 Capp already had decided to become a cartoonist.
 "I heard that Bud Fisher (creator of Mutt and Jeff) got $3,000 a week and was constantly marrying French countesses", Capp said.
 "I decided that was for me."

 In early 1932, Capp hitchhiked to New York City.
 He lived in "airless rat holes" in Greenwich Village and turned out advertising strips at $2 each while scouring the city hunting for jobs.
 He eventually found work at the Associated Press when he was 23 years old.
 By March 1932, Capp was drawing Colonel Gilfeather, a single-panel, AP-owned property created in 1930 by Dick Dorgan.
 Capp changed the focus and title to Mister Gilfeather but soon grew to hate the feature.
 He left the Associated Press in September 1932.
 Before leaving, he met Milton Caniff and the two became lifelong friends.
 Capp moved to Boston and married Catherine Wingate Cameron, whom he had met earlier in art class.
 She died in 2006 at the age of 96.

 Leaving his new wife with her parents in Amesbury, Massachusetts, he subsequently returned to New York in 1933, in the midst of the Great Depression.
 "I was 23, I carried a mass of drawings, and I had nearly five dollars in my pocket.
 People were sleeping in alleys then, willing to work at anything."
 There he met Ham Fisher, who hired him to ghost on Joe Palooka.
-During one of Fisher's extended vacations, Capp's Joe Palooka story arc introduced a stupid, coarse, oafish mountaineer named "Big Leviticus," a crude prototype.
+During one of Fisher's extended vacations, Capp's Joe Palooka story arc introduced a stupid, coarse, oafish mountaineer named "Big Leviticus", a crude prototype.
 (Leviticus was much closer to Capp's later villains Lem and Luke Scragg than to the much more appealing and innocent Li'l Abner.)